greenstuartj/apcl/README.md

 gets an index or a vector or a string, starting from index 0

 get can use a vector of indicies

+negative indicies can be used to access the back of the vector
 ```
    get 0 ['hello', 'world']
 hello